 Seafood safety

-The B.C. government is committed to working with the seafood industry to help ensure that safe, high quality seafood enters the B.C. marketplace to facilitate greater consumer confidence leading to further growth and development of B.C.’s entire agrifoods sector.
+The B.C. government is committed to working with the seafood industry to help ensure that safe, high-quality seafood enters the B.C. marketplace supporting consumer confidence, food security, and the food economy in B.C.

-In April 2015, the B.C. government introduced the new Fish and Seafood Act which has a greater emphasis on food safety.
-The Act and the new Fish and Seafood Licensing Regulation were brought into force on January 1, 2017.
+The Fish and Seafood Act and the Seafood Licensing Regulation were brought into force on January 1, 2017.

-These new regulations may affect how some participants in the seafood industry will operate.
-As of January 1, 2017 all seafood processors licensed by the B.C. government will be required to develop, maintain and follow a written food safety and sanitation plan which addresses all potential food safety concerns.
-In order to support the industry in meeting the new regulatory requirements, the B.C. government has created the following:
+Notably, all seafood processors licensed by the B.C. government are required to develop, maintain, and follow a written food safety and sanitation plan which addresses all potential food safety concerns.
+In order to support the industry in meeting the regulatory requirements, the B.C. government has created the following supports:

 Seafood industry notices